 The upkeep of a home can be difficult for anyone, but this can be much harder for someone that’s elderly or living with a disability.
 Our carers are able to provide help if this is the case, assisting around the home with everything from cleaning and gardening to looking after pets.

 Growing old, living with a long-term illness or having mobility problems can sometimes have a huge impact on a person’s health and well-being.
 To prevent this from happening, our carers can provide daily assistance with washing, bathing and getting dressed for the day.

 Our carers will be able to provide your loved one with prompts to ensure all medication is taken on time.
 They’re also fully qualified and trained to administer medication when needed and can provide both diet and exercise advice too.

 What sets us apart from other care agencies in Lancashire is our dedication to providing tailored home care and essential companionship for all of our clients.
 Each carer is matched to an individual based on skills and shared interests to make this a reality.
 We also have carers from a variety of backgrounds that speak various languages as well as English, including French, Romanian, and Polish.

 “Cera really helped me with finding care immediately when I needed it.
-The carers were reliable and I cannot thank them enough for helping me in an urgent situation.”
+The Professional Carers were reliable and I cannot thank them enough for helping me in an urgent situation.”

 Sally Daughter of Customer